argosity/hippo/docs/model.md

 ---
 title: Model
-heading: Lanes.Models.Base
+heading: Hippo.Models.Base
 position_after: view
 ---

-Lanes provides a Lanes.Models.Base class that all other models extend from.
+Hippo provides a Hippo.Models.Base class that all other models extend from.

 A Model is an extension of [Ampersand State](http://ampersandjs.com/docs#ampersand-state), and supports all the features that AmpersandState does.

 <aside class="note">
-Unlike the Models in Backbonejs, Lanes' Models track their "dirty" state.
+Unlike the Models in Backbonejs, Hippo' Models track their "dirty" state.
 This allows them to perform true HTTP "patch" requests and only send the attributes that have been modified to the server.
 They can also be interogated and only saved if they contain unsaved data.
 </aside>

 Models also have associations, which are lazily instantiated and can be optionally fetched along with the model/collection.